 |

-A computer corner can be used for several
+corner can be used for several purposes.
+Keep your goals

-purposes.
-Keep your goals and standards in mind when
+and standards in mind when designing tasks for this

-designing tasks for this center.
-You may want your students
+center.
+You may want your students to work on their

-to work on their keyboarding skills, a Power Point or
+keyboarding skills, a Power Point or HyperStudio

-HyperStudio presentation (for older students), play an
+presentation (for older students), play an interactive

-also be pursued via the internet.
+be pursued via the internet.

-My first grade team uses the computer corner
+team uses the computer corner with Scholastic

-to improve their skills.
+improve their skills.

 Computer Corner